 NOAA's SBIR program seeks highly innovative products with excellent commercial potential.
 All SBIR proposals must directly benefit the NOAA mission, but should also be responsive to the greater market demands in order to be successful.
 Note: NOAA in its 2020 solicitation is moving to making cooperative agreement/grant awards - with broader topic areas - compared to its past contract awards seeking more specific innovations.

 3) Department of Defense (DoD) SBIR/STTR budgets represents more than $1 billion in research contract funds annually.
 Over half the awards are to firms with fewer than 25 people and a third to firms of fewer than 10.
 A fifth are minority or women-owned businesses.
 Historically, a quarter of the companies are first-time winners.
-The are 13 components under the DoD SBIR/STTR programs with the major three being the Army, Navy, and Air Force.
-There are significant differences among each of these components and first time proposers are strongly encouraged to contact the MS-FAST program to discuss their interest.
+The are 13 components under the DoD SBIR/STTR programs (several of these have sub-components) with the major three being the Army, Navy, and Air Force.
+There are significant differences among each and first time proposers are strongly encouraged to contact the MS-FAST program to discuss their interest.

 4) Department of Education (ED) SBIR program is housed within its research arm, the Institute of Education Sciences (IES).
 ED/IES SBIR funds for-profit technology firms for the research and development, and evaluation of commercially viable education technology products.
 The products must support relevant student or teacher outcomes in education or special education.
 With an annual budget of $7.5M, ED/IES SBIR holds one annual competition.